Vaccinium ovatum: Distribution and habitat

-Distribution

 Vaccinium ovatum is native to British Columbia, Washington, Oregon, and California.
 It is found in a contiguous distribution west of the Cascades from southern British Columbia to the redwood forests of the California Coast Ranges.
 Although mostly coastal, it can be found up to 100 km inland in southern Oregon.

 South of the redwood area, it occurs sporadically along the Coast Ranges to the western Transverse Ranges near Santa Barbara and on the California Channel Islands.
 Disjunct relictual populations exist on a few peaks in the Peninsular Range mountains of San Diego County, mostly on El Cajon Mountain, the southernmost natural extent of the species.

-Habitat

 The primary habitat of V. ovatum consists of moist, yet well-drained and acidic soil.
 As many plants, Vaccinium ovatum thrives in the sun but is also very tolerant of shade.
 These preferred conditions can all be found west of the Cascade Mountain range where this species is often found thriving.
-Though Vaccinium ovatum can be found in the higher elevations of Southern California, they are primarily found in the coastal forests of Northern California, Oregon, Washington, and British Columbia, where it can grow in the salt spray.
+Though V. ovatum can be found in the higher elevations of Southern California, they are primarily found in the coastal forests of Northern California, Oregon, Washington, and British Columbia, where it can grow in the salt spray.

 Vaccinium ovatum is an understory bush, often dominant in its habitat.
 Other species commonly found growing nearby are V. parvifolium (red huckleberries) and Symphoricarpos albus (common snowberry).
 Vaccinuim ovatum appear to thrive better in old-growth forests.
 This is most likely because they are a slow growing plant and require more time to reach maturity.